Skip to Content

 A hand with chopsticks getting some in a bowl of vegan noodles with vegetables and fresh oregano

 There are a few dozen types of oregano out there, but don’t be surprised if some of them just don’t live up to the name.
-All species of oregano are technically edible, but there are some that are just too bitter or outright unpalatable.
-These are primarily the wild types, however, which have not been cultivated for taste and quality like the ones found in garden stores and plant shops.
+All species of oreganos are technically edible, but there are some that are just too bitter or outright unpalatable.

-As for anything that can be bought in such a setting, go right on ahead and use it for all your oregano needs!
+However, these are primarily the wild types that have not been cultivated for taste and quality, like those found in garden stores and plant shops.
+As for anything that can be bought in such a setting, go right on ahead and use it for all your cooking needs!
 There are so many varieties out there that you’re bound to find the right one for your taste and cooking style.

-Greek Oregano Vs. Oregano
+Greek Variety Vs. Oregano

 To clear up a very common misconception, the name “Greek oregano” typically refers to the species that’s been growing in the Mediterranean long before humans ever lived there.